 There are many brands of gluten free macaroni available in grocery stores.
 These are made with rice, corn, legumes, quinoa, or a combination of gluten free ingredients.

-When frying foods, it is critical to use an oil that can be used at high heat.
-Usually, canola, avocado, and coconut oils are really good for high heat.
-Do NOT use olive oil, as it can't handle high heat and gets rancid.
+When frying foods, it is important to use an oil that is high heat tolerant.
+I like to use canola, avocado, and coconut oils are really good for high heat.
+Do NOT use olive oil, as it can’t handle high heat and will get rancid.

-These mac and cheese bites will keep up to 4 days in an airtight container or up to 4 months in the freezer.
+These mac and cheese bites will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 The best way to reheat these mac and cheese bites is to place them on a baking tray and bake them at 350º F for 10-15 minutes.
 You can also re-crisp them in your air fryer.
 Cook for 4-5 minutes at 350º F.